 - Point of sale systems,

-- Real-Time Notification: Through a centralized management portal, you can receive real-time alerts of changes to your monitored environment elements and critical system files.
+- Real-Time Notification: Through a centralized management portal, you should receive real-time alerts of changes made on critical systems and devices across your entire IT environment.

-- Total Change Management: While many agent-based FIMs do not offer this capability, CimTrak is unique in its ability to support total change management directly from the FIM management portal.
-This gives admin users the ability to remediate and prevent changes in real-time.
+- Total Change Management: While most agent-based FIMs do not offer this capability, CimTrak is unique in its ability to support total change management directly from the FIM management portal giving admin users the ability to prevent changes entirely and/or remediate and roll-back to any number of established and trusted baselines.

-- Change Documentation and Logging: FIM provides in-depth logs of all changes, including positive changes.
-This supports daily audit of logs and internal reporting.
+- Change Documentation and Logging: Enterprise FIM provides in-depth logs of all changes, including expected and authorized changes.
+This supports the daily audit of logs and internal reporting.
 It can also provide sufficient documentation in case of forensic investigation or other situations where you need to access historical records.

-- Differentiate Changes: CimTrak is the only file integrity monitoring tool that has a built-in ticketing system, which provides for an automated change workflow.
-This allows users to greatly reduce "noise".
+- Differentiate Changes: CimTrak is the only file integrity monitoring tool that has a built-in workflow and ticketing system, which provides for an automated change reconciliation process.
+This provides users with the ability to identify unknown, unwanted, and unauthorized changes in real-time resulting from either a circumvented process or malicious change.

 Benefits of File Integrity Monitoring: